pavelnovak1/similarity_search/README.md

 Guide, how to use all functions of this program is described in the documentation.

-The result is always in the JSON format.
+The result is in the JSON format.